 If you have any inkling of interest in the apocalypse, be it watching Doomsday Preppers on TV or having all of Romero's zombie movies on your shelf, get this game.
 After playing through many action games that had zombies in them, I often felt as if there was something missing - this title has what was missing in those games.
 For twenty dollars, its a steal, and I've already gotten more enjoyment out of this game than I have of many of my recently purchased AAA titles.
 Granted, that 'enjoyment' in this game usually means I'll spend hours afterward day-dreaming about how ill-equipped my own neighborhood would be if the hordes came, but hey, I'm weird like that; and if the glut of zombie movies and games that are out there are any proof, I'm pretty sure many more are weird like that too.

-Whether he's worldbuilding for Dungeons and Dragons or figuring out what to have for dinner, Wyatt is usually lost in his own head.
-A player of all games, from Dungeons and Dragons to the first person shooter, Wyatt will happily throw down with plasma rifle on LCD screen or an army of metal miniatures just the same.
-He hopes this website will help him stay active in the community he knows and loves.
+Whether he's worldbuilding for Dungeons and Dragons or figuring out what to have for dinner, Wyatt is usually in a whole different world.
+A player of all games, from the first person shooter to board games, Wyatt will happily throw down with plasma rifle on LCD screen or an army of metal miniatures just the same.
+Sprites and Dice is his dream to stay active in the community that he knows and loves.